levoxtrip/PKB/docs/topics/feel.md

 ## Responisbilty
 I am the cause of all my problems and therefore I alone am responsible and capable of solving them.

+## Self-Perception
+We all ahve a narrative about ourselves that shapes our self-perception.

+If you want to change the story you have to understand where it comes from and where we received the messages that we tell ourselves.
+Whose voices are we internalising?

+Define your self perception by process and actions that you execute.

+## Shadow
+We all have a dark side, hidden agression, envy, aggressive impulses - channel these into something positive/pro social like organising something for people.

 ## Shame
 Don't ever be ashamed of anything you've done in your life.
 Face it, fix it, make it better.